How to Write Effective Problem Statements & Deliver Products That Matter

 a proposition in which something has to be constructed.

 The problems we’re identifying have a strong relationship to “Jobs” in the Jobs-To-Be-Done Framework.
-They may be tasks a person needs to complete or goals they want to achieve.
+They may be tasks a person needs to complete or impediments to goals they want to achieve.
 Often a user problem can focus on ways to make a process more convenient, simpler, or more effective.
 Problems can be large: Help me save for retirement.
 Problems can be small: I can’t find the Submit button.
 Either way, user problem statements will articulate a user need without telegraphing a solution.

 The first step in the process is understanding what your users’ problems actually are which will require a bit of research.
 The research can take many forms depending on your audience, the state of your product (a brand new offering is different from a mature product), and business priorities.